ttrinh3/bme680-pms/README.md

+Grab the official esp-idf.
+Copy and paste into your project directory (or any other that you wish) and also copy and paste a vscode folder from another project (probably an example project to be safe)

 | Supported Targets | ESP32 | ESP32-C3 | ESP32-S2 | ESP32-S3 |
 | ----------------- | ----- | -------- | -------- | -------- |